Polkas/pacs/README.md

 pac_lifeduration("dplyr", "0.8.0")
 ```

 With 14 day limit we get a proper health status.
 We are sure about this state as this is not the newest release.
-For newest packages (released less than x days) we are checking if there are any red messages on CRAN check pages.
+For newest packages (released less than 14 days ago) we are checking if there are any red messages on CRAN check pages.

 ```r
 pac_health("dplyr", version = "0.8.0", limit = 14)